abpframework/abp/.github/ISSUE_TEMPLATE/05_blank_issue.md

 ### GitHub Issues

-GitHub issues are for bug reports, feature requests and other discussions about the framework.
+GitHub issues are for bug reports, feature requests, and other discussions about the framework.

-If you're creating a bug/problem report, please include followings:
+If you're creating a bug/problem report, please include the followings:

 * Your **ABP Framework version**.
 * Your **User Interface** type (Angular/MVC/React... etc.) if the issue is related to a specific UI